Name: Jenny Matrix

 Jenny Matrix would live a life of denial under the ilk of her barbarous father, John.
 Not only did he conceive her as a way to suppress other, less socially acceptable urges, he contrived to make her the pawn in a sexually heated game of cat-and-mouse, a laborious pantomime of sweat and muscle that would prove to be nothing but pretence.

 Bennett, I’ll be back! – John Matrix

-After being abducted by a band of military rebels, Jenny was left to the devices of a troop of mustachioed extras, who toyed with the idea of cutting her like butter in-between twirling ballet displays that were painstakingly directed by the eager-to-impress Bennett.
-It was due to these distractions that Jenny was able to escape the clutches of her father’s resentful lover, becoming desperate as her hulking protector laboured on the petal strewn battlefields.
-Typical of the buzz cutt war machine she had grown to viciously despise, John was far too busy flexing his pecs under the strain of machine gun fire while his longtime admirer watched on from some unseen vantage.
+After being abducted by a band of military rebels, Jenny was left to the devices of a troop of mustachioed extras, brutes who toyed with the idea of cutting her like butter in-between twirling ballet displays that were painstakingly directed by the eager-to-impress Bennett.
+It was due to these distractions that Jenny was able to escape the clutches of her father’s resentful lover, becoming desperate as her hulking protector laboured on the petal-strewn battlefields.
+Typical of the buzz cut war machine she had grown to viciously despise, John was far too busy flexing his pecs under the strain of machine gun fire, while his longtime admirer watched on from some unseen vantage.
 There’s was a love of operatic proportions.